dspyz-matician/file_backed/README.md

 * Methods often come in pairs:
     * `some_operation_async()` / `spawn_some_operation()`: Return a `Future` or `JoinHandle`, suitable for async contexts.
     * `blocking_some_operation()`: Perform the operation blockingly.
 Must not be called from an async context unless using `spawn_blocking` or `block_in_place`.
-* `FBArc::load()`: Special case.
+* `Fb::load()`: Special case.
 If data isn't in memory, it uses `tokio::task::block_in_place` to call the blocking load logic. **Warning:** This will panic if called within a `tokio::runtime::Runtime` created using `Runtime::new_current_thread`.
 Use `load_async` in async code.
-* The library aims to be thread-safe and select/cancel-safe; concurrent access via different `FBArc` handles (even for the same data) or pool operations from multiple threads should be handled correctly via internal synchronization.
+* The library aims to be thread-safe and select/cancel-safe; concurrent access via different `Fb` handle references (even for the same data) or pool operations from multiple threads should be handled correctly via internal synchronization.

 ## Running Examples